How to Freeze Cookie Dough

 - Line a baking sheet with parchment paper or wax paper.
 This will prevent the cookie dough from sticking to it as it freezes.

 - If the cookie dough needs to chill before you bake it, let it do that.
 Once it's chilled (if necessary), scoop the cookie dough onto the prepared baking sheet.
-You can scoop these relatively close together, but don't let them touch because then they'll freeze as one.
+You can scoop these relatively close together in a single layer, but don't let them touch because then they'll freeze as one.

 - When all your cookies have been scooped, transfer the baking sheet to the freezer and freeze for 3-4 hours.
 Once frozen solid, simply transfer the frozen dough into a freezer bag.